Last updated on June 12th, 2026

 Today Porvoo includes a much larger area, and visitors will find plenty of pleasant streets beyond the Old Town and even beyond the city itself.

 The Old Town area of Porvoo is not very big, but it oozes charm.
-While only the oldest area retains the medieval streets of Old Borgå, the adjoining 19th century Russian Empire area is also inviting.
-In reality, much of Porvoo is well-worth exploring.
-And, of course, there are lots of lovely natural areas within easy driving or biking distance.
+While only the oldest area retains the medieval streets of Old Borgå, the adjoining 19th-century Russian Empire area is also inviting.
+In reality, much of Porvoo is well worth exploring.
+And there are lots of lovely natural areas within easy driving or biking distance.

-Porvoo is a nice day-trip from Helsinki.
-However, spending at least a night or two allows time to really enjoy the old town and explore a bit of the rest of the city.
+Porvoo is a great day trip from Helsinki.
+However, spending at least a night or two offers time to really enjoy the old town and explore a bit of the rest of the city.

 Porvoo is perfect for wandering.

-(That medieval street layout also means there are lots of interesting alleys to explore.)
+That medieval street layout also means there are many interesting alleys to explore.

-You can’t visit most of those red “houses” along the river, but you can get a good look at them from the bridge!
+When I visited, many of the red “houses” along the river were private cottages and lodging, but you can always get a good look at them from the bridge!

-And, if the Old Town area of Porvoo is too small for you, it’s easy to wander farther afield along the river or into the old Russian area.
+And keep in mind: If the Old Town Borgå area of Porvoo is too small for you, it’s easy to wander farther along the river or into the old Russian area.

 Eat and drink

-Porvoo Old Town overflows with delightful restaurants, cafés, bakeries, and coffee shops.
-Most of these are located along the winding streets of Old Town, with tables set up on the street itself or in small courtyards.
+Porvoo’s Old Town overflows with delightful restaurants, cafés, bakeries, and coffee shops.
+Most are located along the winding streets of Old Borgå, with tables set up on the street itself or in small courtyards.
 But there are other options too.

 Is there anything better than sitting outside on a beautiful summer day with a glass of your favorite beverage and something delicious to eat?

-(Just be prepared to wait for that perfect table on summer weekends.)
+(Just be prepared to wait quite some time to snag a perfect table on a summer weekend.)

-Porvoo’s cathedral dates back to the 14th century, although little from that time remains today.
+Porvoo’s Lutheran cathedral dates back to the 13th or 14th century, although little from that time remains today.
 Like other buildings in Borgå, the original was built of wood.
 It is dedicated to Mary and took its current Gothic form early in the 15th century.

-Fires have damaged the church multiple times through its history, but it’s a survivor.
-Not only does the exterior retain much of its 14th century appearance, but the interior retains a few late 15th century paintings.
+Fires have damaged the church multiple times throughout its history, but it’s a survivor.
+Not only does the exterior retain much of its 14th-century appearance, but the interior retains a few late 15th-century paintings.

 The free-standing belfry also dates to the medieval period, although much of what we see today dates only to the 18th century.

 Borgå’s church became a cathedral in 1723.
-Today it is the seat of Finland’s Swedish-speaking Lutheran diocese.
+Today it is the seat of Finland’s Swedish-speaking Lutheran diocese, but it is also used by Finnish-speaking Lutherans.
+It’s only open for guided tours in summer, but you can take a virtual walk-through anytime.

 Learn about the past at the Porvoo Museum

-Housed in two late 18th century buildings, the Porvoo Museum mixes information on the history of Borgå from its earliest periods through the present.
+Housed in two late 18th-century buildings, the Porvoo Museum offers a mix of information on Borgå from its earliest periods through the present.
 Exhibits range from history lessons to contemporary artwork, so there is definitely something for everyone.

 Old Town Hall